How do I send a Web Push Notification?

 - Click the "Web Push" tab in your account and then click "New Push Message."

-Next, enter the body of the message.
+Next, enter the body of the message with up to 120 characters.

 You can also link to your site.
 The "Notification Link URL" section will pull in the site from your opt-in prompt automatically, but you can link to whatever URL you need.